gchermside/introduction-search-gchermside-main/README.md

 # assignment-0-install

 # TASK 2
-Maze Generation as a search Problem:
+Maze generation as a search problem:

-A state is an array of cells and a location (a tuple of 2 numbers).
+In the context of a search problem, a state is an array of cells and a location (a tuple of 2 numbers).
 Each cell has four sides that are either walls or not walls.
 The start state is an array of cells where each one has a wall on all four sides and a random location in the maze.
-The goal state is a state where the outer edges of the array are all walls and for every square, there is a way to get there from every other square moving left, right, up or down and never passing through a wall.
+The goal state is a state where the outer edges of the array are all walls and for every square, there is a way to get to any other square by moving left, right, up or down and never passing through a wall.
 The actions are to move left, right, up, or down from the given cell and erase the wall being moved through.
-The transitions are from the current state to a new state with the location shifted up, down, left, or right and the wall inbetween erased as there is a wall to erase in that direction.
+The transitions are from the current state to a new state with the location shifted up, down, left, or right and the wall inbetween erased if there is a wall to erase in that direction.
+When transitioning, the location is never moved out of the bounds of the maze, and never visits a location that has already been visted.

 # TESTS